 Whatever your situation, we’re happy to discuss your options with you.

-45 year old professional with a degree
+45-year-old professional with a degree

 If you’ve already got your degree and are working in your dream job but fancy a new challenge, then you’re in an ideal position to consider one of our professional or postgraduate programmes.
 Working in education and feel like expanding your knowledge?
 Why not consider our MA Education, taught on a Saturday to fit around your working week?
 Holding a management position but considering how to progress your career?
-How about our Executive MBA, designed to enable you to build on your existing skills and experience and develop your managerial and entrepreneurial skills alongside other likeminded professionals.
+How about our Executive MBA, designed to enable you to build on your existing skills and experience and develop your managerial and entrepreneurial skills alongside other like-minded professionals.

 There are plenty of options available to you at Wrexham Glyndŵr University so why not check out the professional and postgraduate sections of our website and head along to one of our open evenings coming up later this month; we’re sure you’ll find something that appeals to you!

-55 year old looking for change of direction
+55-year-old looking for a change of direction

 We’re increasingly getting enquiries from people who have had a successful career but feel like a complete change of direction.
 Perhaps you’ve worked in sales for a while but want a change of pace to explore that long-held dream to be an artist?
 Our BA (Hons) Fine Art may be just the course you’re looking for!

 The phrase ‘UCAS tariff points’ can seem quite off-putting if you’re considering university in later life, but remember that formal qualifications are just one aspect of the admissions process.
-You will have gained vital skills and experiences from your previous career, and these skills will likely be highly transferrable to university study.
+You will have gained vital skills and experiences from your previous career, and these skills will likely be highly transferable to university study.
 Worked for several years in a target-driven sales team?
 This shows us you’re good at working with others and good at achieving time-sensitive targets.
 That group-based presentation as part of your assessment should be no problem!